The Cache Valley earthquakes are a reminder of the potential for the Great Utah Earthquake - ExBulletin

 Many residents of the Wasatch Front and I-15 sit along a major fault line in Utah.

-“In fact, there is about a 50 percent chance that a magnitude 7 earthquake will occur in the next 50 years,” said Cox.
+Cox said, “In fact, there is about a 50% chance that a magnitude 7 earthquake will occur in the next 50 years.”

 While this is a big job, Cox said we must also see how well prepared we are at home, with food, water and other daily needs.